 Originally I planted a wisteria, a climbing rose & a clematis against this south facing wall of the cottage and they are so beautiful that I am reluctant to remove them.
 But in January 2011, I managed to make room for a fan-trained Early Moorpark Apricot because the 2 free-standing apricot trees in Fort Ducks orchard were not fruiting well.
 It cropped reasonably well which encouraged me to plant two hardier varieties against a south-facing fence in the Allotment orchard but that was unsuccessful.

-Adjacent to the flower garden & thus still near the kitchen door is the main vegetable garden, protected from the wind which can whistle up the valley by native hedges and surrounded by post & rail fencing up which I’m growing fan-trained apricots, quinces and an apple.
-This fencing replaced yew hedging which was visually attractive but which required a lot of maintenance, harboured huge numbers of slugs & snails & depleted the adjoining vegetables of nutrients.
+Adjacent to the flower garden & thus still near the kitchen door is the main vegetable garden, protected from the wind which can whistle up the valley by native hedges and surrounded by post & rail fencing with one fan-trained apple.

-I grow perennials such as Globe artichokes ; Sorrel ; Babbington leeks ; Jerusalem artichokes ; Horseradish; Welsh onions & Rhubarb plus annual summer & winter vegetables.
+I grow perennials such as Globe artichokes ; Sorrel ; Babbington leeks ; Daubenton kale Jerusalem artichokes ; Horseradish; and Rhubarb plus annual summer & winter vegetables

 In the bee orchard, just beside the wicket gate into the vegetable garden, are the three compost heaps, conveniently situated for receiving stuff barrowed from these gardens.

 There is an excellent, sheltered growing area enclosed on two sides by the eastern wall of the Cold-store and the south-facing wall of the stable.